Beat the Price Increases and Save Money on Electricity in 2026

 min reading

-As we move into 2026, many Irish households are asking the same question: will our electricity bills finally return to pre-crisis levels, or are further increases on the horizon?
+As we move further into 2026, many Irish households are asking the same question: will our electricity bills finally return to pre-crisis levels?
 After a rollercoaster few years in the energy market, the outlook for 2026 is a mixed bag of stabilising wholesale costs and rising regulatory charges.

-At Selectra, we’ve analysed the latest data from the Commission for Regulation of Utilities (CRU), EirGrid, and the top Irish suppliers to bring you this comprehensive forecast.
+At Selectra, we’ve analysed the latest data from the Commission for Regulation of Utilities (CRU), EirGrid, and the top Irish suppliers to bring you this comprehensive forecast for the year ahead.

 Here is everything you need to know about electricity prices in Ireland for 2026.